gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  SendEmailOtpRequestSchema | "Request body"

-Used to send otp to email
+Use this API to send an OTP to an email ID.

 *Success Response:*

+Success.
+Returns a JSON object as shown below.
+Refer `EmailOtpSuccess` for more details.

 Schema: `EmailOtpSuccess`